what I heard, about george greenough

 We never met, George and I. The closest was in 1964 when I coat-tailed a friend into the house Bob Cooper, Russel Hughes and Bob McTavish were renting up at Noosa.
 They were all in the kitchen.
 McTavish was talking about himself, Hughes was looking at himself and Cooper was bent over the kitchen table drawing some vision on butcher paper.
 GG wasn’t around then but there was something in the air.

 So that was about 48 years ago and the other night I was talking to the fellow who took me to Noosa that day.
-We’ll call him Allan because that’s his name.
-He’s been married to Elaine for 40 plus years.
-I stole a kiss from Elaine at the Keever’s old Wategos cottage about the same year I never met George.
+Allan Algae Reid.
+He’s been married to Elaine* for 40 plus years.
+I stole a kiss from her at the Keever’s old Wategos cottage about the same year I never met George.

 We never talk about it.